maksym-nemera/landing_bakerlab/README.md

 ## Features

-- Responsive design for optimal viewing on different devices.
+- Responsive design for optimal viewing on different devices:
+	- 320px (Mobile adaptive)
+	- 768px (Tablet adaptive)
+	- 1200px (Desktop adaptive)
+	- 1444px
 - Interactive elements and animations to enhance user experience.
 - Modular code structure using BEM methodology for easier maintenance and scalability.
 - Styling with SCSS to take advantage of nested rules, variables, and mixins.